 How Trump's Tariffs Will Affect Your Closet, Explained

-Trump's proposed tariffs on the campaign trail—between 10 and 20 percent for all imports and up to 60 percent for goods from China—first bubbled up without much fanfare.
-But in the final days before the election and the immediate aftermath, alarm bells started ringing all across the internet, from panicked fashion obsessives and corner office CEOS to everyday, average citizens.
 Some people misinterpret tariffs as a tax other countries pay, but they're actually billed to the companies pushing the products.
 And U.S. consumers buy a lot of products from abroad.
 So, to foot the potential tariff bill, brands are expected to raise the prices we all pay at the online checkout or IRL cash register.
 The situation has all the makings for a retail reckoning: on where our clothes are made and what we choose to buy.
 As one viral tweet by the costume designer Emma Scott went, "Genuinely curious what's going to happen when a society that buys everything from Amazon, Walmart, and Temu realizes what a 60 percent tariff on Chinese goods looks like."
+Turns out, the latest tariff on Chinese goods is up to 125 percent.

 There's a lot more at stake than sticker shock.
 As fashion journalist Amy Odell wrote in her newsletter, Back Row, "The price hikes would create a cascade of consequences for consumers who buy clothes, which in turn could adversely affect the fashion industry in many ways."

 Before the incoming Trump administration finalized a tariff plan, lobbyists and brands were searching for loopholes, and experts were painting a picture of what 2025 tariffs could mean for all our closets.
-Then, President-elect Trump confirmed in a Truth Social post on Monday, Nov.
+Then, President Trump said in a Truth Social post on Monday, Nov.
 25, that 25 percent tariff on goods imported from Mexico and Canada would be implemented his first day in office.
 He also promised a tariff of at least 10 percent on goods from China—with the potential to raise it higher.

 What are tariffs, again?